 Especially Carnaby Street is known for their unusual and different display each year.

-The Oxford Street Christmas lights switch on this year is on 6th November.
+Last year, the Oxford Street Christmas lights switch was on 6th November.
 Followed by Carnaby Street and Saville Row on 7th November.
-Covent Garden will switch on their Christmas lights on the 12th and Regent Street will be the grande finale on the 14th November.
+Covent Garden switched on their Christmas lights on the 12th and Regent Street was the grande finale on the 14th November.
+For 2020, the dates have not yet been announced, but I would expect them to be somewhere around the same time.
+If there is actually is an official switch on ceremony.

 Visit the Christmas markets